 - i.
 Place a drop of immersion on the thick film - ii.
 Place the slide on the microscope stage - iii.
 Swing the X10 objective into position and bring the film into focus using the course adjustment. - iv.
 Use the X10 and X40 objectives to check quality of the slide(s) before reading and reporting; - v.
 Swing the x 100 oil immersion objective into position and focus using the fine adjustment - vi.
 Choose the correct smear reading pattern either Horizontal, start from up right to left or Vertical, start from upright down. - vii.
-Systematically, Examine the thick film. viii.
-If you do not see any parasites, continue examining the whole film. ix.
-If parasites are seen, start counting number of white blood cells and parasites simultaneously up to a WBC of 200. - viii.
-If the parasitemia level is less than 10/200WBC, continue to count up 500 - ix.
-WBC - x.
-Report the number of parasites count per 200 or 500 white blood cells in the Blood parasites worksheet. - xi.
+Systematically, Examine the thick film. - viii.
+If you do not see any parasites, continue examining the whole film. - ix.
+If parasites are seen, start counting number of white blood cells and parasites simultaneously up to a WBC of 200.

+- x.
+If the parasitemia level is less than 10/200WBC, continue to count up 500 WBC - xi.
+Report the number of parasites count per 200 or 500 white blood cells in the Blood parasites worksheet. - xii.
 Retain the read slides for 3 Months

-2.2.14 Reporting and Interpretation of Results Malaria parasites
+2.2.14.
+Reporting and Interpretation of Results

+Malaria parasites
-Typical Malaria parasites have the following features on the Giemsa stained films;

-Purple red chromatin dot, Blue cytoplasm, Brown-black/yellowish green pigment and Distinct morphology a diagnosis on the basis of structures that resemble rings or chromatin dots alone.
-Structures that may be confused with malaria parasites are platelets, portions or other red cell inclusion bodies Reporting
+Typical Malaria parasites have the following features on the Giemsa stained films; Purple red chromatin dot, Blue cytoplasm, Brown-black/yellowish green pigment and Distinct morphology

 In stained blood films, trophozoites appear as red stained chromatin dots with blue staining cytoplasm.
 If doubtful on parasites seen, search for definite ones.
-Do not make
+Do not make a diagnosis on the basis of structures that resemble rings or chromatin dots alone.
+Structures that may be confused with malaria parasites are platelets, portions or other red cell inclusion bodies